GrowingPaigns/Unity-2D-Platformer-Prototype/Ambiance/README.md

 ## Music and Sounds

-In this section of the repo, there currently only exists beta samples of potential music/sfx used in the menu
+In this section of the repo, there will be music/sfx for the project